 The I-69 Finish Line project is ongoing.
-For approximately the next three and a half years, the main corridor between Bloomington and Indianapolis will be under construction.
+Through 2024, the main corridor between Bloomington and Indianapolis will be under construction.
 This will mean various stretches of the interstate will be partly blocked for a long period, and you will have to drive in construction zones.

 Driving next to road construction requires caution and extra attention to avoid a car accident.
 Unfortunately, too many drivers treat driving in a construction zone the same as a regular stretch of road and cause serious wrecks as a result.